TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 Jorgen trembled and merely stared at his young lady's body.

-It was at that moment, when a shadow, dark hand creeped from her heart.
+It was at that moment, when a shadowy, dark hand creeped from her heart.
 As if a portal was opened, the dark hand extended long almost five meters in length.

 Everyone in the room stared at the dark shadowy hand.
 Their mouths wide opened at the terrifying entity that appeared.

 "...
 Ah", Josee lightly spoke.
-Even Josee's crimson eyes widened, unware of what was happening.
+Even her crimson eyes widened, unware of what was happening.

 '...
 You're shitting me', Josee sighed in a quiet exasperation, 'What the fuck is that thing?'